The Epiphany of Jazz Charts

 I also shared with Paul a dream simply to be able to record my own adventures in music.
 When I stumble upon a chord on the piano or guitar, or even a melodic riff with my voice, I struggle to note it down.
 I am forced to compulsively record voice memos, and have little language to communicate or navigate the musical structures that sometimes come to me in torrents.

-This was the more efficient path:
+What was this more efficient path?

 Jazz charts.